Jelly-RDF/jelly-rdf.github.io/docs/specification/serialization.md

 !!! note

     The spec does not specify what strategy should the producer use to update the lookup.
-You can use a the LRU strategy (as used in the Java/Scala implementation), LFU, or something more complex.
+You can use a the LRU strategy (as used in the Java implementation), LFU, or something more complex.
 You can also have a fixed lookup in the producer and communicate it at the start of the stream.
 This is possible if you are using a fixed set of prefixes, names, or datatypes and want to conserve computing power (e.g., in IoT devices).

     The simplest way to implement the consumer's lookup is to just use an indexed array of fixed size.
 The workload on the consumer's side is much lower than on the producer's side, so your choice of the strategy depends largely on the producer.